rust-lang/blog.rust-lang.org/posts/2021-05-27-incremental-progress.md

 providing incremental-compilation support *without* requiring use of the `RUSTC_FORCE_INCREMENTAL` environment variable.

-## 1.53-beta: Not Just For βreakfast Anymore
+## 1.53-beta: Not Just For Breakfast Anymore

 If you or your team *need* incremental compilation, and thus turned on the `RUSTC_FORCE_INCREMENTAL=1` environment setting after the [1.52.1 blog post][],